cloudmesh-community/fa18-523-57/project-report/report.md

 3. Correlation between Speed, pressure and category type is identified by visually analyzing them.
 4. Correlation between latitude, longitude and speed, pressure is to be explored.
 5. Concentration of storms in different regions should be visually explored.

+## Machine Learning

+### Multinomial Naive Bayes

+Multinomial Naive Bayes (MNB) is a simple classifier that uses the Bayes Theorem and assumes independence between the features and is used for multinomially distributed data, since the data is represented in sparse matrix of word vectors this would be ideal for such scenarios.
+We shall use *sklearn.naive_bayes.MultinomialNB* implementation in our project.
+We have used various train/test splits to analyze the accuracy of our model.
+The same has been represented in terms of error in the plot below.
+The highest accuracy we got was when we used the 80/20 train-test split which gave us an accuracy of split gave us an accuracy of 13.4 % (rounded to nearest decimal point)

 ## Summary